 This chapter includes two sets of instructions.
 If the Wireless-G Broadband Router will be the only router in your network, follow the instructions in "Hardware Installation for Connection to Your Broadband Modem."
-If you want to install the Wireless-G Broadband Router behind another router in your network, as shown in Figure 4-1, then follow the instructions in "Hardware Installation for Connection to Another Router."
+If you want to install the Wireless-G Broadband Router behind another router in your network, then follow the instructions in "Hardware Installation for Connection to Another Router."